-Read about the Culture of Rajasthan that makes it one of the most tourist-oriented states in India:
+Read on to know more about the Culture of Rajasthan that makes it one of the most tourist-oriented states in India:

 1. Attithi Devo Bhavo